dwewers/sdv503-lab-11-dwewers/README.md

 data structures, and dynamic data structures.

 There are several different types of Javascript data structures.
 These include structures such as Stack, Queue, linked list, Hash tables and trees.
 _____________________________________________________________________
+/////////////////////  Javascript Recursion  ////////////////////////
+We use a recursive function when we want a function call itself until we dont want it too.
+This could be finite, or infinitely.
+Generally when we write a recursive function, we will include a condition so that we can stop the recursion.
+If we were to miss out this condition, the function will loop indefinitely.
+A general way that we can write it so that it doesnt repeat indefinitely. looks like this:

+function recurse() {
+    if(condition) {
+    } else {
+        recurse();
+    }
+}
+We use these functions when we want to break down a larger issue into smaller ones.
+We will generally find recurse functions in binary structures such as Binary search trees or graphs, or in algorithms such as binary search and quicksort.
+We can use recurse functions for a variety of tasks such as decreasing a value from a specified number.
+If we want to count down from a specifc number, we can write it like this (executable code in recursive.js):

+function recursiveFunc(myNumber) {

+let nextVal = myNumber - 1;

+    if (nextVal > 0) {
+        recursiveFunc(nextVal);
+    }
+    console.log(myNumber);
+}
+recursiveFunc(10);

+PSEUDO code:
+Create recursive function with paramater create a new variable, and let it equal the parameter minus 1 if the statement "new variable is greater than 0" is true, repeat end console log parameter end call function with set value of parameter

+Advantages and disadvantages of recursion
+ There are a few advantages and disadvantages of recursion.
+These include:

+ Advantages
+ It makes the algorithm easier for problems like tree traversal Makes things easier to visualize
+ It is the unique way of implementing a variable number of nested loops Can reduce time to write and debug code

+ Disadvantages
+ Recursion is generally slower
+ Takes up more of the stack
+ Will generally use more memory
+ Every recursive call causes the stack to increase Large stack can cause crashes
+ Can often throw the StackOverflowException error when trying to process large sets

+_____________________________________________________________________
 //////////////////////////  Linked List  ////////////////////////////